Fritz Lanman: Career

 In 2017, ClassPass announced Lanman as CEO, swapping roles with Kadakia who became executive chairman.
 Subsequent to Lanman becoming CEO, Temasek led a $70m Series C financing in the company in June 2017.
-In an interview on CNBC in May 2017, Lanman confirmed that ClassPass's intention was to eventually IPO, though he gave no definitive timetable.
-ClassPass is the largest fitness network leading members to fitness studios and classes with over 8,500 partners in 49 cities worldwide.
 In early 2018, Lanman launched a new ClassPass product, live-streaming studio fitness workouts as an at-home or at-anywhere interactive live video product.

 ClassPass attained unicorn status in a $285 million December 2019 financing round setting the company's valuation at over $1 billion.
-ClassPass currently serves over 30,000 partners, including boutique studios, gyms and wellness providers, in 28 different countries.
-ClassPass also launched a successful corporate program that allows organizations to subsidize their employees using ClassPass to stay in shape, and has more than 1,000 employers using the platform, including Morgan Stanley, Goldman Sachs, Google and Facebook.
+There are currently over 73,000 venues listed on ClassPass, including boutique studios, gyms and wellness providers, in 31 different countries.
+ClassPass also launched a successful corporate program that allows organizations to subsidize their employees using ClassPass to stay in shape, and has many top employers using the platform, including HelloFresh, Abercrombie & Fitch, Glassdoor, and Under Armour.

 On October 13, 2021, ClassPass was acquired by Mindbody Inc. in an all stock transaction.
 On August 2, 2022, it was announced that Fritz would become the CEO of Mindbody Inc effective September 3, 2022.

+In June 2025, Playlist was created as the parent brand of Mindbody, Booker, and ClassPass with Lanman announced as the CEO.

 Awards and recognition

 In 2015, Fritz Lanman was named "One of the Most Powerful People in Wearables" by Wearables.com as executive chairman for Doppler Labs' "Here Buds" product, "Here".
 In 2017, Fritz Lanman was named one of Fast Company's "Most Creative People in Business".
+In 2024, Lanman was named an Athletech "Power Player."